jclouds/legacy-jclouds-cli/README.md

     features:list

-Will list all the availalbe features, that you can install.
+Will list all the available features, that you can install.
 Some examples of adding additional features:

     features:install jclouds-api-cloudstack
     features:install jclouds-api-openstack-nova

-All commands that are available from the script are also availble in the interactive mode.
+All commands that are available from the script are also available in the interactive mode.
 The only difference is that in the interactive mode the **category** and **action** are encoded in the command name.
 So all jclouds and chef commands follow the following format:

     scope:category-action [options] [arguments]